CS180-spring/cs180-22-null/README.md

 Compile and run main.cpp.
 Use the menu to perform actions on records.

 ### Authentication
-Log in with username and password.
-Root manager can create new users.
-Users can only access records they created.
+Log in with the NullDB system using your unique username and password.
+A Root manager is granted the ability to create new users and assign specific permissions.
+Users have access only to the records they created, ensuring data security and privacy.

 ### Filtering and Searching
-Filter records by creator or keyword.
+NullDB offers robust filtering capabilities.
+Records can be filtered by their creator, and keywords within the record content can also be searched.
+This functionality improves data accessibility and user navigation through the system.

 ### Data Persistence
-Records and tables are stored in JSON files for easy data persistence.
+Our software ensures data persistence by storing records and tables in JSON files.
+This way, your data remains secure and available even across system restarts or shutdowns.

+### Multiple Tables Management
+NullDB supports handling multiple tables, allowing users to efficiently manage and categorize their data according to their specific needs.
+This feature enables broader applications of the software, catering to various data organization requirements.

 ### Exporting Files
-Users can export tables and records to JSON files for external use.
+Users can not only export individual records but also entire tables to JSON files.
+This flexibility enhances data mobility, allowing users to use and share their data externally while maintaining the structural integrity of the records.

 ### User ID Generation
-Each user is assigned a unique ID for identification purposes.
+Upon account creation, each user is assigned a unique ID.
+This ID facilitates user identification within the system and helps maintain secure access control to the records created by them.

 ### Collaborating on Tables
-Users can invite other users to collaborate on tables by adding them as authorized collaborators.
+To facilitate collaborative work, NullDB users can invite other users to work on the same table by adding them as authorized collaborators.
+This feature boosts teamwork efficiency while keeping data access controlled and secure.

 ### Enhanced Table Details Display
-The table details display has been improved to align columns properly and show the owner of the table.
+We have improved our table details display.
+It now aligns columns properly for better readability and also shows the owner of the table, adding another layer of information to support efficient data management.

 ### Integrity Checking
-The integrity of records is checked during retrieval.
-If the state of a record is found to be `2`, it is flagged as potentially tampered with.
-The user is still able to view this record but should be aware of its flagged status.
+To maintain data reliability, the integrity of records is checked during retrieval.
+If a record's state is flagged as '2', it is marked as potentially tampered with.
+Users can still access such records but should consider the flagged status while interpreting the data.

+### Deleting Tables
+The option to delete tables is available, which also results in the deletion of all the records within it.
+This feature is useful for managing data storage and decluttering the system of unwanted data.

+### Encryption Options
+In our latest update, we have increased our focus on data security and have included the addition of multiple encryption options.
+Encrypted records are treated distinctly during various operations:

+- **Encryption Types**: We provide different encryption options for users.
+Selecting the type of encryption that suits your requirements is now possible.

+- **Query and Sorting**: During any queries or sorting operations, encrypted records are skipped.
+This ensures that the confidentiality of the data remains intact even while performing these operations.

+- **Viewing Records**: Encrypted records will only display '[Encrypted Data]' when viewing.
+To view an encrypted record's actual data, you need to view the record individually and provide the correct decryption key.

+- **Decryption Key Management**: Upon inserting an encrypted record, users are responsible for remembering their decryption key.
+This key is essential for viewing the actual data in an encrypted record.
+Please note that we do not store decryption keys, adding an additional layer of data security.

+- **Deletion of Records**: When a user performs a delete operation, the output will display two numbers: the number of records deleted and the number of encrypted records deleted.
+This ensures that users are informed about the impact of their actions, especially concerning encrypted data.

 ### Future Enhancements
-Future enhancements include adding encryption for enhanced data security and adding a web frontend for easier user access.
+We are continuously working to make NullDB better.
+Our future plans include the addition of different types of encryption for enhanced data security and the development of a web frontend for easier user access and interaction with the system.

 ### BurnDown Chart
 [BurnDown Chart](https://docs.google.com/spreadsheets/d/1hRzuSrZP6Vtv3Y083Tg9bsVdBTbVcGTs/edit#gid=2086879608)